COVID-19 Testing - Rapid Antigen Tests (RATs)

 How to get your child tested for COVID-19

-If your child has COVID-19 symptoms they need a test.
+Use a RAT test if your child has COVID-19 symptoms, or any cold or flu symptoms.
 The most common symptoms are a cough, sneezing, runny nose and a fever.

 Where can my child get a rapid antigen test?